lupyuen/lupyuen.github.io/src/pinedio2.md

 ## GPIO Expander

-TODO: BL604 has 32 GPIOs, can we use all of them in NuttX?
-See this...
+_BL604 has 32 GPIOs, can we use all of them in NuttX?_

+Some of the GPIOs will be used for SPI, I2C and UART.
+But we still have a lot of remaining GPIOs to manage!

+TODO: See this...

 [__"GPIO issues on BL602"__](https://github.com/apache/incubator-nuttx/issues/5810)